 Now, technology can enhance that experience, or the virtual distance between people can detract from it, but it’s really a case-by-case basis.

 Or asked differently, what are the pros and cons of virtual tutoring when compared to traditional tutoring?

 With in-person tutoring, you should expect for kids to be engaged more or less.
-Especially if one-on-one, the tutor is there to help keep things interesting, and of course, is a pretty good guard against a student getting distracted or sidetracked.
+Especially if 1-on-1, one characteristic of a good tutor is is that they put in the effort to keep things interesting, and of course, are there to guard against a student getting distracted or sidetracked.